 The Britannia International Hotel Canary Wharf is just 600 metres away from the Canary Wharf Underground Station, making it a great place to base yourself during your solo travels.

 It offers spacious rooms as well as free WiFi access, and many of the rooms have stunning Docklands views.

 There are two on-site restaurants, one serving traditional British breakfasts, and the other serving delicious pizzas.

 Click here for the latest rates: Booking.com

-Alexandra Palace is a safe area with lots green space, great event venues and you can also get panoramic views of London from Ally Pally.
+Alexandra Palace is a safe area with lots of green space and great event venues.
+You can also get panoramic views of London from Ally Pally.

 The Green Rooms is a hotel located just 1.4 kilometres from Alexandra Palace.
 There are a variety of accommodation options ranging from dormitories to private rooms and apartments.

 There are regular events being held at the hotel, including a DJ that comes to play a set almost every weekend.

 Art exhibitions are also frequently held on-site, so be sure to take full advantage of all the little extras.
 Pop-up restaurants often set up shop in the hotel, so you’ll surely be in for a unique experience.

 All these regular social events make this one of the best hotels for solo travellers in London.